 The Munich Residence (Münchner Residenz) is the former royal palace of the Bavarian monarchs of the House of Wittelsbach in the centre of the city of Munich.
 The Residenz is the largest city palace in Germany.
 The complex of buildings contains ten courtyards and displays 130 rooms.

 The three main parts are the Königsbau (near the Max-Joseph-Platz), the Alte Residenz (Old Residenz; towards the Residenzstraße) and the Festsaalbau (towards the Hofgarten).
+A wing of the Festsaalbau contains the Cuvilliés Theatre.
+It also houses the Herkulessaal (Hercules Hall).

 The Byzantine Court Church of All Saints (Allerheiligen-Hofkirche) at the east side is facing the Marstall, the building for the former Court Riding School and the royal stables.